 How much does the course cost?

 This must be paid in advance.
-You can book online now.
+Numbers are restricted so that everyone gets the maximum from the course, and you can book your place now.